jfg956/mysql-server/jfg_brain_dump.md

 I am not updating mysqldumpslow to add the feature of parsing database / schema in the slow query log file.
-The current behavior of the tool is to aggregate similar queries in different schemas, so making the tool scheam-aware would be a bigger change than what I think should be allocated to this.
+The current behavior of the tool is to aggregate similar queries in different schemas, so making the tool schema-aware would be a bigger change than what I think should be allocated to this.

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->